jmiettinen/wikilinks/README.md

 Inputting `<` to the prompt will give you a random page.

-### Unix

-On Unixy operating systems, you can supply profile unix to Maven with `./mvnw package -Punix`.

-After this, you can replace `java -jar target/wikilinks.jar` with `target/wikilinks`.

 ## Development

 Wikilinks was originally developed to be run as a web service.
 This added some constraints to memory and cpu usage: CPU